Precision digital thermometer for professional kitchens and food safety.

 Is It a Myth to Rest Meat After Cooking?

-The above rule on letting the meat rest is a long-accepted fact among culinary professionals.
-You’ve heard it time and time again, which is probably why most people believe it to be true.
+The above rule about letting meat rest is a well-established practice among culinary professionals.
+You’ve heard it time and time again, which is probably why most people believe it’s true.

 However, some experts consider this a myth, which is a controversial claim.
 You’ve seen it on TV and read about it in blogs.
-The reason why resting meat is recommended is to ensure you have a juicy steak.
-The problem is that many of the existing theories on resting meat have been tested and they don’t hold water.
+Resting meat is recommended to ensure a juicy steak.
+The problem is that many of the existing theories about resting meat have been tested and don’t hold water.

-There is also a risk that letting the meat sit outside for too long could make the meat too cold to eat.
-Letting the temperature of the meat drop means that the meat will become firmer and tougher to eat.
+There is also a risk that leaving the meat out too long could make it too cold to eat.
+Allowing the meat to cool means it will become firmer and more rigid to eat.

-Another factor that will influence letting the meat rest depends on the type of meat you are working with and the impact of different resting guideline times.
-Roasts and poultry will benefit from the resting process because of the carryover cooking that happens.
-But if you are dealing with thicker meat cuts, it is important to allow the heat to penetrate deep enough into the meat to achieve the right doneness.
+Another factor that will influence letting the meat rest is the type of meat you are working with and the impact of different rest times.
+Roasts and poultry benefit from the resting process because of carryover cooking.
+But if you are dealing with thicker meat cuts, it is vital to allow the heat to penetrate deeply enough to achieve the correct doneness.

-Therefore, letting a steak rest for 15 minutes could add five more degrees to the temperature which could easily overcook it.
-An important rule of thumb when resting meat (if you insist on following this tip) is to take it off the grill or out of the oven before it reaches the target temperature and let it rest so it keeps on cooking without the risk of becoming overdone.
+Therefore, letting a steak rest for 15 minutes could raise its temperature by 5 degrees, which could easily overcook it.
+An essential rule of thumb when resting meat (if you insist on following this tip) is to take it off the grill or out of the oven before it reaches the target temperature, then let it rest so it keeps cooking without the risk of becoming overdone.

 letting the meat sit outside for too long could make the meat too cold to eat.